 - listening to your views about local services and making sure these are taken into account when services are planned and delivered

 - providing information about local services to make sure you know how to access the help you need

 - signposting you to independent complaints advocacy if you need support to complain about a service you've received

 - collect the views of patients and service users

 - send trained representatives to go into health and social care premises to see and hear how services are provided

-- reports findings and associated recommendations - good and bad - to provider's the Care Quality Commission, local authority and NHS commissioners, and Healthwatch England, the national body for local Healthwatch
+- report findings and associated recommendations - good and bad - to providers like the Care Quality Commission, local authority, and NHS commissioners, and Healthwatch England, the national body for local Healthwatch

-- have a represntative on the Health and Wellbeing Board, the body that oversees health and social care in Hull
+- have a representative on the Health and Wellbeing Board, the body that oversees health and social care in Hull